IPS-Hosting/node-typescript-starter/README.md

 ## Renovate bot
 [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) is pre-configured to keep dependencies pinned and up-to-date.
 You have to install Renovate in your GitHub repo for this to work.

-Renovate can be configured in `.github/renovate.json`.
-Delete the file if you dont want to use the Renovate bot.
+**Don't want to use Renovate?** Remove the file `.github/renovate.json`

 ## Dependency pinning
 It is recommended that you always pin your dependencies and let Renovate author PRs to update your dependencies.